MicrosoftDocs/sdk-api/sdk-api-src/content/memoryapi/nf-memoryapi-virtualalloc2fromapp.md

 ## -description

-<p class="CCE_Message">[Some information relates to pre-released product which may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.]

 Reserves, commits, or changes the state  of a region of pages in the virtual address space of the calling process.
     Memory allocated by this function is automatically initialized to zero.

-Using this function you can: allocate/map memory with specified power-of-2 alignment; allocate/map memory in a specified range of virtual address space; and allocate/map memory on top of a previously reserved range.
+Using this function, you can: for new allocations, specify a range of virtual address space and a power-of-2 alignment restriction; specify an arbitrary number of extended parameters; specify a preferred NUMA node for the physical memory as an extended parameter; and specify a placeholder operation (specifically, replacement).

-To specify the NUMA node for the physical memory, see the <i>ExtendedParameters</i> parameter.
+To specify the NUMA node, see the <i>ExtendedParameters</i> parameter.

 ## -parameters